 - Managing stress

-These are the fundamentals to recovering well.
+These are the fundamentals of recovering well.
 They are the most effective factors that can make the difference between “recovering well” and combating soreness and fatigue.

 Skipping the fundamentals of recovery and using some of these other modalities is like bailing water out of a sinking boat with a Dixie cup, instead of just patching the hull…